 - Poor plant health

-- Tomato varieties with no disease resistant capacity
+- Tomato varieties with no disease-resistant capacity

-- Unknown and non-native seed variety
+- Unknown and non-native seed varieties

 - Irregular monitoring